Clement-Mest/mest-kitchen-app/lib/components/Readme.txt

-This folder contains all the components and assets needed for the project
+This folder contains categories of all the screens needed for this project